• Skip to primary navigation

 • Gently fold the tofu into the paste (careful not to break the chunks up or create crumbles) until all of the tofu is evenly coated.

-• Use tongs or a slotted spoon to place on a lined cooking sheet (avoid getting excess liquid on the baking sheet, as this will cause the chunks to stick.)
+• Use tongs or a slotted spoon to transfer the tofu to a lined cooking sheet (avoid getting excess liquid on the baking sheet, as this will cause the chunks to stick.)

-• Place the baking sheet in the oven, and bake for 30 to 35 minutes, or until the tofu is crispy and nicely browned.
+• Bake for 30 to 35 minutes, or until the tofu is crispy and nicely browned.

-• As the sauce is coming to a simmer, use a microplane (or cheese grater) to grate about 2 tablespoon of orange zest and 3 cloves of garlic into the sauce.
+• As the sauce is coming to a simmer, use a Microplane (or cheese grater) to grate about 2 tablespoon of orange zest, 1 inch of fresh ginger, and 3 cloves of garlic into the sauce.

 • Continue to simmer and stir until the sauce is thickened.
 Add the baked tofu chunks to the sauce and genlty combine until each tofu chunk is coated.